EOSgithub/linked-blog-starter-md/Afterword.md

 "Thank you," he said simply."

 "Thank you for coming back," I replied.
-"Every time."

 After he disappeared into his room, I remained by the dying fire for a while longer.